Connect and Release Wheelbarrow System vs Conversion Cart: Which Is Better for Moving Mulch?

 The Simple Answer

-A conversion cart may be useful when the job is open, the ground is fairly smooth, and the material can be hauled or dumped in a general area.
+A conversion cart may be useful when the job is open, the ground is fairly smooth, and one cart can handle the job well enough.

 That is the key difference.